uhafner/codingstyle-pom/README.md

 [GitHub project 'codingstyle'](https://github.com/uhafner/codingstyle).
 I am using this coding style in my lectures about software development at Munich University of Applied Sciences and in all of my open source projects.

-If you want to use this coding style as well you can use this [Maven POM](pom.xml) as parent of you own pom.
+If you want to use this coding style as well you can use this [Maven POM](pom.xml) as parent of you own POM.
 Then you get the configuration of the following tools for free:
 - [Java Compiler](https://openjdk.java.net/groups/compiler/)
 - [JavaDoc Tool](https://www.oracle.com/technetwork/java/javase/documentation/javadoc-137458.html)